Retail sales fall as inflation bites | Bailey warns on rates rises – Daily Business

 Shell and BP in China link

-Chinese stage energy companies are said to be interested in acquiring assets in Russia from Shell and BP.
+Chinese state energy companies are said to be interested in acquiring assets in Russia from Shell and BP.
 Both have committed to withdrawing from Russia following its invasion of Ukraine.

 Shell said in February that it would exit its joint ventures with Gazprom, the Kremlin-backed gas group, including the 27.5% stake in the giant Sakhalin-2 liquefied natural gas project in Russia’s far east.
 It is in early stage talks with CNOOC, CNPC and Sinopec, according to Bloomberg.